JuniperPhoton/PhotonOpenAIKit/README.md

 # Example

-Please feel free to check out the example in this repo.
+Please feel free to check out the example in this repo: https://github.com/JuniperPhoton/PhotonOpenAIKit/tree/main/PhotonOpenAIKitSample